 Men and women gymnastics have changed over time.
 The games they engage in are very different.
 One of the differences of gymnastics horizontal bars vs uneven bars has been the usage.
 Horizontal bars remain for men gymnastics while women gymnasts use the uneven bars.
-The uneven bars are not the same height for both junior and elite members.
+The uneven bars are not of the same height for both junior and elite members.
 Over the years manufacturers have changed the design of the uneven bars.

 In the mean time, if you are looking for a perfect gymnastic mat, check out our review here!